NurettinSelim/blog_backend/documentation.md

 #### Request

-The request body must be a JSON object containing the `getAllPosts` field.
+The request body must be a JSON object containing the `listPosts` field.

 ```json
 {